GfSE/SAF-Specification/viewpoints/Operational-Process-Viewpoint.md

 ## Example
 ![Fire Detection and Notification Process](../diagrams/Fire-Detection-and-Notification-Process.svg)
 ## Purpose
-The Operational Process Viewpoint describes the Operational Process Activity(s) related to a specific Operational Story, the sequence of execution and/or their operational exchange.
-The assignment of Operational Process Activity(s) to Operational Performer(s) is captured.
+The Operational Process Viewpoint describes the Operational Process Activities related to a specific Operational Story, the sequence of execution and/or their operational exchange.
+The assignment of Operational Process Activities to Operational Performers is captured.
 ## Applicability
 The Operational Process Viewpoint supports the "Business or Mission Analysis Process" and the "Stakeholder Needs and Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.1, § 4.2] and contributes to the definition of operational scenario(s).
 ## Stakeholder